matthewpalmer/Charter/iOS/Charter/README.md

 And now the much hated **view controllers**.
 These will ask a service for something, the service will give something back to them, and the view controller gives it to a view, maybe reformatting it along the way.
 If formatting gets to be a big chore, we might create a class just to handle that reformatting; or if we have a lot of data and change to handle, we might make a view controller data source for that view controller.

 We put this stuff together with protocols.
 Just about everything is a protocol.
 Need a networking data source?
 Create a `NetworkDataSource` protocol that tells the service what this class promises to do.
-Then we could create a `RESTAPINetworkDataSource` class that actually does the hard yards.
+Then we create a `RESTAPINetworkDataSource` class that actually does the hard yards.

 A couple of other points of interest: